-At some stage in the late twentieth century the red rose began to appear in flag form,
+Following this, at some stage in the late twentieth century the red rose began to appear specifically as a flag,

 against a white cloth, possibly in the early to mid 1980s but the precise details regarding the inception of this design have seemingly disappeared with the passing years.

 Its initial appearance seems not to have been very widespread however, for in the 1990s William Crampton and Michael Faul of the Flag Institute were considering other potential designs for a flag for the county.
 William Crampton conceived several designs shown below, clockwise from top left; a white flag with red cross between four roses, one in each corner; a blue-white-blue horizontal triband with a red rose on the white stripe, shifted towards the hoist; a white flag with a blue border and a central red rose; a white flag with a red cross and a red rose in the first quarter.

 Michael Faul designed a white flag with a blue Scandinavian cross bearing a red rose at its centre and a blue flag with a white triangle extending from the hoist to the fly edge bearing a red rose.